madinatt/Forex-Trend-Analysis/README.md

 ## Data Source

 The historical forex data used in this analysis was obtained from Yahoo Finance, a trusted source for financial market data.
-The dataset comprises daily exchange rate records for the EUR/JPY currency pair, covering a period of two decades, from January 1, 2003, to December 31, 2023.
+The dataset comprises daily exchange rate records for the EUR/JPY currency pair, covering a period of two decades, from September 2013, to September 2023.

 ## Project Description